BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 A great king cannot languish,
 Or be buried by his days."

-"Though you call your counsel prudence
+“Though you call your counsel prudence.
 You know the truth as I;
 All earthly things are nought but dust,
-Yet name shall never die.”
+Yet name may never die.”

 “The shepherd and the potter pass,
 The ploughman and the slave;
 They eat, they sleep, they love, they weep,
 Then vanish in the grave.”

 “The spear that never leaves the wall
 Will rust without a song;
 The king who only keeps his crown
-Has merely lived too long."
+Has merely lived too long.”

+“The bright fields of youth seem boundless,
+Yet fade as time slips by.
+For roads once wide grow narrow now
+And dreams unchosen die.”

+“For soon shall come a winter grey,
+Whose spring is not for me.
+The rushing, raging river ends
+Nameless within the sea.”

-“But he who stamps upon the world,
+“But he who stamps upon the world
 The image of his flame,
 Though all his mortal bones are dust,
 Still walks this earth in name.”

 “What worth has breath without renown?
 What worth has peaceful age?
 If unborn eyes pause not to mark
 My shadow on the page.”

-"For what worth has hoarded treasure,
-Or a crown that wins no fame?
+“With each new dawn a path is lost
+To win immortal fame.
-For what is war but a temple,
+And what is war but a temple,
-Built to sanctify my name?"
+Built to sanctify my name?”

 …